 What treatment options are available?

-Instead, patients with NRAS-mutated colorectal cancer should receive chemotherapy (some examples are FOLFOX, CAPOX, and FOLFIRI) with or without Bevacizumab (an antibody that inhibits the growth of blood vessels and oxygen supply in the tumor).
+Patients with NRAS-mutated colorectal cancer should receive chemotherapy (some examples are FOLFOX, CAPOX, and FOLFIRI), with or without Bevacizumab (an antibody that inhibits the growth of blood vessels and oxygen supply in the tumor).

-Currently, there is no specific anti-NRAS therapy but there are ongoing clinical trials with new KRAS/NRAS inhibitors.
+There is currently no specific anti-NRAS therapy but there are ongoing clinical trials with new KRAS/NRAS inhibitors.

 What are the potential side effects ?